ivanbakel/hout-prover/README.md

 ```
 data Tactic from to a = Tactic ((a -> to) -> from)
 ```
-A `Tactic` term represents a vaild goal transformation - you are allowed to change a proof of `from` into a proof of `to`, and introduce the additional hypothesis `a`, if you can use a proof of `a -> to` to prove `from`.
+A `Tactic` term represents a valid goal transformation - you are allowed to change a proof of `from` into a proof of `to`, and introduce the additional hypothesis `a`, if you can use a proof of `a -> to` to prove `from`.

 For example, the `apply` function has the signature
 ```